grappafinance/core-cash/README.md

 ## List of Margin Engines

-* `SimpleMargin`: The first version of the margin system that complies with the `IMarginEngine` interface that stores account structure.
-The current **Simple Margin** system is capable of dealing with:
+* `AdvancedMargin`: The first version of the margin system that complies with the `IMarginEngine` interface that stores account structure.
+The current **Advanced Margin** system is capable of dealing with:
     * single collateral type
     * create native spreads
     * can mint 1 call (or call spread) +  1 put (or put spread) in a single account.

 ### Work-in-Progress Margin systems / Ideas

-* **Fully Collateralized Margin**: fully collateralized version with minimal oracle needed
+* **Simple Margin**: fully collateralized version with minimal oracle needed and risk associated.
 * **PortfolioMargin**: Support up to 30 positions and calculate max loss as required collateral.

 Other margin system can be added to Grappa as long as it complies with the interface.